A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.

 2) During a Walk-On, the contestant or the group walks on the stage, strikes different poses to show their costumes’ every angle and walks out of the other side of the stage.
 Background music is permitted and strongly encouraged.

-4) No open flame, liquids, powders or “flash” paper are allowed on stage.
-If you want to use an electronic flash or any other visual effect you need to mention it on your application form so the host can warn the audience.
+4) No open flame, liquids, powders, smoke machines of any size or “flash” paper are allowed on stage.
+If you want to use an electronic flash or any other visual effect, you need to mention it on your application form so the host can warn the audience.
 No laser pointers are allowed.
-No glitter is allowed either on stage or in the Green room.
+No loose glitter is allowed either on stage or in the Green Room.

 5) No slippery or messy substances are allowed on stage.
 In doubt, ask the masquerade direction when you submit your form.
 The stage must be in the same condition before and after your number.
 If you have to leave anything on the stage, the objects need to be easy to pick up by the tech staff.
 Otherwise, you need to have your own ninja to pick it up.